aws/aws-sdk-net-extensions-cognito/README.md

 Continuing the authentication flow with challenges, such as with **NewPasswordRequired** and **Multi-Factor Authentication (MFA)**, is simpler as well.

-The following code shows one way of checking the challenge type and get the appropriate responses for MFA and NewPasswordRequired challenges during the authentication flow based on the **AuthFlowResponse** retrieved earlier:
+The following code shows one way to check the challenge type and get appropriate responses for MFA and NewPasswordRequired challenges.
+This processing might be necessary as the authentication flow proceeds, depending on the properties of the **AuthFlowResponse** object that was retrieved earlier.

 ```csharp
 while (authResponse.AuthenticationResult == null)